Marriage and loneliness. They are strange bedmates and talk multitudes about the complexity of the relationship between partners.

-5. Understand his point of view.
+5. Understand their point of view.

 And if you thought that the above steps would help you avoid only loneliness, no. They will also help you avoid all the illnesses you get due to loneliness in a marriage.

-Health Problems Due To Loneliness:
+Health Problems Associated With Loneliness: